d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 3. What would need to be done to eliminate the confounding variable: percent of eligible students taking the SAT?
 \rgs

-4. What about the scatterplots in figure 4.6 demonstrate the percent of eligible students taking the SAT is a confounding variable?
+4. What about the scatterplots in Figure 4.6 demonstrate the percent of eligible students taking the SAT is a confounding variable?
 \rgs

 5. How does figure 4.7 demonstrate Simpson’s Paradox?